jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 ## DevSecOps roles and DevSecOps engineers

 Within organizations,
-it is possible to have different DevSecOps roles.
+it is possible to have different DevSecOps job roles.
 One is designed for people
 with experience automating infrastructure deployments (e.g., cloud engineers).
 They make it possible for the developers to concentrate on building the product with a pretty basic knowledge of the infrastructure that supports it.

-There is another role for people with experience designing and implementing security testing tools and integrating them into pipelines (e.g., CI/CD engineers).
+There is another job role for people with experience designing and implementing security testing tools and integrating them into pipelines (e.g., CI/CD engineers).
 They hand over the CI/CD framework to the developers so that they can program all the tests that they find necessary.

-And yet another role is for people who work along with the development team to review, triage
+And yet another job role is for people who work along with the development team to review, triage